gelatodigital/koru-dao-ui/README.md

 # How Koru DAO works ?

-Koru uses Gelato Relay SDK to enable its users to mint a NFT and and post messages on Lens without haveing to pay for its transactions.
+Koru uses Gelato Relay SDK to enable its users to mint a NFT and post messages on Lens without having to pay for its transactions.

 ### Overview